CDRT/blog/docs/2020/cv_intune_deploy.md

 ![](../img/2020/cv_intune_deploy/image6.jpg)

 Click Review and then Save to complete the app creation and content upload to Intune.
 Once the upload has finished, assign to a group.

-**Results**
+## Automatically Create the Win32 App

+A PowerShell helper script can be used to automatically create the Win32 app using the **IntuneWin32App** [module](https://www.powershellgallery.com/packages/IntuneWin32App).

+Download the **New-CommercialVantageWin32.ps1** and **Detect-CommercialVantage.ps1** from my GitHub [here](https://github.com/philjorgensen/Intune/tree/main/Win32%20Apps/Commercial%20Vantage).

+## Results

 Track the installation through the **IntuneManagementExtension.log**